BrandonTur90/Spotify-Data-Analysis/README.md

   - This model gives well-calibrated probabilities outputs along with the classification results.

 * Disadvantages
-  - As the logistics regression prdicts precise probabilistics outcomes based on the independent features, on high dimensional datasets, this will lead to over-fit on the training set.
-As a result, the accuracy of the prdictions on the traning set and thus on the model may nt be able to predicts accurate results on the test set.
+  - As logistics regression predicts probabilistic outcomes based on independent features on large datasets, this will lead to overfitting.
+Thus, the model and the training data may not be able to predict the test results accurately.
-  - If the data is not linearly separable in higher dimension, it requires transformation of non linear features by increasing the number of features.
-This is required since non linear problems cannot be solved.
+ - If the data is not linearly separable in higher dimensions, it requires the transformation of nonlinear features by increasing the number of features.
+This is required since non-linear problems cannot be solved.
-  - Complex relationships are difficult to capture
-  - Complex relationships are difficult to capture
+  - Complex relationships are difficult to capture.